gmpassos/amdjs.dart/README.md

 // Running on browser:
 main() async {

+  // Check if AMD is already loaded in JS context (usually when RequireJS is already loaded in DOM): var inNativeMode = AMDJS.isNativeImplementationPresent() ;

+  // Loaded JQuery before:
   var okJQuery = await AMDJS.require('jquery', '/js/jsquey.js' , globalJSVariableName: 'jquery') ;

+  // Bootstrap recommends to add script tag inside body.
+The parameter `addScriptTagInsideBody` will be
-  var okBootstrap = await AMDJS.require('bootstrap', '/js/bootstrap.js', addScriptTagInsideBody: true) ;
+  // used only when mimicking AMD, and ignored when running in native mode: var okBootstrap = await AMDJS.require('bootstrap', '/js/bootstrap.js', addScriptTagInsideBody: true) ;

 }